Linear Communication Model Examples With Pros and Cons

 Aristotle’s Model

 The speaker refers to the person who delivers the speech.
 It is the primary element of the communication process that initiates the conversation.
 Communication cannot be designed without a speaker.
-So, it is crucial in all verbal and nonverbal communication types.
+So, it is crucial across all types of verbal and nonverbal communication.

-Speech is the message of communication that a speaker wants to deliver to audiences.
+Speech is the message a speaker wants to convey to an audience.
 The speaker delivers the speech to accomplish the goal.
 For example, a political leader produces persuasive speeches to motivate supporters.

-Occasion means the context in communication that denotes the environment and represents why conversation occurs.
+Occasion refers to the context in communication that denotes the environment and explains why the conversation occurs.
 The speech pattern can be distinguished based on the occasion.
-For example, a political leader delivers speeches based on the situation, including political campaigns and social and personal events.
+For example, a political leader delivers speeches tailored to the situation, including during political campaigns and social and personal events.

 The audience is the receiver of the speech.
-The speaker addresses a speech to the audience.
+The speaker gives a speech to the audience.
 So, audiences are known as listeners.
 For example, supporters are the audience in the political campaign.
 The audience plays a passive role, impacted by the speech.
-There are two types of audiences such as active and passive audiences.
-This limits communication to one direction, from speaker to receiver.
+There are two types of audiencesactive and passive.
+This limits communication to a one-way flow, from speaker to receiver.

-The effect is positive and negative, the consequences of the speech.
-It measures whether the audience is persuaded or not.
+The effect is positive and negative, and the consequences of the speech are.
+It measures whether the audience is persuaded.
 For example, a marketing manager provides a promotional speech to sell a product.
-Here, the effect refers to the buying attitude of the customers.
+Here, the effect refers to customers’ buying attitudes.
 The effect is positive if customers purchase the products.
 In the political context, the communication effect is positive if followers and voters are persuaded.

 Example of Aristotle’s Model of Communication

-The 5 examples of Aristotle's communication model are:
+The five examples of Aristotle’s communication model are:

-1. A charity organization delivering an emotional appeal through Radio to collect funds for refuses (Pathos).
+1. A charity organization delivering an emotional appeal through Radio to collect funds for refugees (Pathos).

 3. A scholar delivering a lecture on global warming using credibility (Ethos)